-My favourite side to go with Brazilian shrimp stew is my easy Thai coconut rice.
+This easy Thai coconut rice is favourite side to go with Brazilian shrimp stew.
 The flavours are so perfect together!
-Regular rice will make a great side as well.
+Regular jasmine rice will make a great side as well.
 Or, enjoy it on its own for a delicious, low-carb meal.Print

 This flavourful dish from Brazil features succulent shrimp, tomato, fresh lime juice, and an amazing, savoury coconut milk broth.
 Brazilian shrimp stew is easy to make and so delicious!